...

 Where can you ski in Asia?

 Asia offers a surprisingly diverse range of ski destinations.
-Japan is the most well-known, famous for its deep powder and consistent snowfall, especially on the northern island of Hokkaido.
-South Korea has a well-developed resort scene with easy access from major cities like Seoul.
-China is rapidly expanding its ski infrastructure, especially after hosting the 2022 Winter Olympics.
-In Central Asia, countries like Kazakhstan, Kyrgyzstan, and even India (in the region of Kashmir) offer backcountry adventures and off-the-beaten-path terrain.
-Whether you’re after high-end resorts or remote powder stashes, Asia has something for nearly every type of skier or snowboarder.
+Japan is the best-known, famous for deep powder and consistent snowfall — especially on Hokkaido.
+South Korea has a compact but well-developed resort scene near Seoul.
+China’s ski infrastructure has grown rapidly post-2022 Olympics.
+Meanwhile, Central Asia (Kazakhstan, Kyrgyzstan, and India’s Kashmir region) offers remote, big-mountain terrain for those seeking adventure.
+Whether you’re into luxe resorts or off-grid powder, Asia has something for nearly every type of skier.

 Is Gulmarg, India safe for skiers right now?

-Safety in Gulmarg depends on the broader situation in Kashmir, which has a long history of political tension.
-While ski operations like Gulmarg Powder Guides are experienced and have solid reputations, incidents like the Pahalgam attack in 2025 have understandably raised concerns.
-Many skiers still go — but it’s a personal call that should factor in current travel advisories, your comfort level, and the on-the-ground conditions closer to your trip.
+That depends.
+Gulmarg sits in Indian-administered Kashmir, a region with a long history of political tension.
+Outfitters like Gulmarg Powder Guides are experienced and well-reviewed, but incidents like the 2025 Pahalgam attack have raised real concerns.
+Many skiers still go — but it’s a personal call.
+Check travel advisories, follow local updates, and gauge your own comfort level before committing.

 What’s skiing in Kyrgyzstan like?